grassLEE/grassLeeBlog/blog/2023/flask-restful-api/index.md

         conn.close()
         return {'message': 'Novel added'}
 ```
 The next section demonstrates some additional complications, namely with the data = request.get_json(force=True) statement.
-This is used to make a simpler POST command in our terminal, without the need to set the specfic 'application/json' parameter with every request.
+This is used to make a simpler POST command in our terminal, without the need to set the specific 'application/json' parameter with every request.
 Moreover, the programming logic accounts for non-json requests, which returns a dictionary error message, helping ensure we are handling the correct data format.

 Next, we use the request library to pass in the arguments for **title** and **focus**, which again features another potential error message that would catch any missing data points before attempting to save them to our db.